sfigg/commercialization-public/customize/desktop/customize-start-layout.md

 > [!Note]
 > The version of Office you indicate in `LayoutModification.xml` must match the version of Office that's pre-installed to the device.

-### Office desktop bridge
+### Office Centennial

-We recommend pre-installing Office desktop bridge on all devices where the screen is 10.1 inches or larger.
-Office desktop bridge is included in the OEM Pre-installation Kit (OPK).
-After pre-installing Office desktop bridge, you can configure `LayoutModification.xml` to display each app (Word, Excel, PowerPoint, Skype, Outlook, OneNote, and OneDrive) as a tile in the Office suite of tiles.
+We recommend pre-installing Office Centennial on all devices where the screen is larger than 10".
+Office Centennial is included in the OEM Pre-installation Kit (OPK).
+After pre-installing Office Centennial, each Office app (Word, Excel, PowerPoint, Skype, Outlook, OneNote, and OneDrive) appears as a tile in the Office suite of tiles.

-In Windows 10 version 1803, you can change the heading of the Office suite of tiles to **Office 365** to better highlight the Office 365 apps you've made available on the device.
-For older versions of Windows, you can set the heading to **Create**.

-To use the new **Office 365** heading and tile layout, add the following two tags to `LayoutModification.xml`:
+In Windows 10 version 1803, add the following two tags to `LayoutModification.xml`:

 * `<AppendOfficeSuite/>`
 * `<AppendOfficeSuiteChoice Choice="DesktopBridgeSubscription"/>`